![]() |

 where” stays with the wind in the woods.

-Like most good stories, it’s where they happen and where they remain.
+Like most good stories, it’s with friends where those stories happen and with friends where those stories remain.

 That